anicholakos/complete_fxos_tutorial/source/episode02.rst

 Episode 2: Hello World
 ======================

-Welcome to Episode 2 of the Firefox OS App Development tutorial.
+Welcome to Episode 2 of the Firefox OS App Development Tutorial.
 This series will take you through the steps to write Firefox OS Apps.
 This episode is about writing our first Hello World program for Firefox OS.